 Panko’s crust-deficient bread is coarsely ground into wispy, large flakes that lend a delicate and crispy coating to fried foods.
 Since the panko doesn’t absorb as much grease as regular breadcrumbs, they stay crispier for a longer amount of time.
 Grease tends to drains effortlessly from foods breaded in panko, resulting in a less heavy and oily flavor and texture than it may otherwise.
 Seafood does especially well when coated in a layer of panko.

-While panko is used primarily in Asian cuisine recipes, its popularity is now reaching ethnically-diverse dishes such as Maryland crab cakes, eggplant parmesan and as filler for veggie and tofu burgers.
+While panko is used primarily in Asian cuisine recipes, for an Asian pork chop recipe, its popularity is now reaching ethnically-diverse dishes such as Maryland crab cakes, eggplant parmesan and as filler for veggie and tofu burgers.
 In addition, panko functions as a nice crispy topping for casseroles and baked vegetable dishes.

 1 cup of crushed panko